parkji30/parkji30/README.md

 ### Hi There 👋
 My name is James Park and I am a Physicist at Queen's University studying the role of magnetic fields in star formation.

-Outside of academia, I work as a Machine Learning Data Scientist for RBC (The Royal Back of Canada)
+Outside of academia, I work as a Machine Learning Scientist for RBC (The Royal Back of Canada)

 I enjoy developing open source software to aid other scientists in their research.